tyler-vs/gwg-2018-fewd-scholarship/readme.md

 ![Grow With Google Scholarship Badge](img/GrowWithGoogleDeveloperChallengeScholarship.png)

 I was fortunate enough to be receive a Grow With Google Challenge Scholarship, this repository contains notes and examples from the course.
-Thank you Google and Udacity for such a great oppurtunity for me to take part of.
+Thank you Google and Udacity for such a great opportunity for me to take part of.
 As someone who is trying to get a foot hold into the tech industry as a front-end web developer, this course was of tremendous importance to me because I can follow the footsteps of a leader in technology and fell confident in the curriculum.

 **Checkout the Phase 2 Branch!!!**